-->

 Learn more about the Pomodoro Technique in our post The Pomodoro Technique: A Study Hack.

+Divide your day into dedicated blocks for reading, note-taking, and review.
+Label each block on your calendar to create a structured routine.
 Having a study schedule can help you manage your time effectively.
 Plan out your study sessions and stick to the schedule.
 This can help create a routine and make it easier to focus during your study time.

 Staying Physically and Mentally Healthy